-The disorder occurs after a decrease in plasma Mg concentration when absorption of dietary Mg is unable to meet the requirements for maintenance (3 mg/kg body wt) and lactation (120 mg/kg milk).
-This can arise after a reduction in food intake during inclement weather, transport, or when cows graze short-grass dominant pastures containing <0.2% Mg on a dry-matter basis.
+Hypomagnesemic tetany occurs after a decrease in plasma Mg concentration when absorption of dietary Mg is unable to meet the requirements for maintenance (3 mg/kg body weight) and lactation (120 mg/kg milk).
+This can arise after a decrease in food intake during inclement weather, during transport, or when cows graze short-grass dominant pastures containing <0.2% Mg on a dry-matter basis.
 Low herbage availability (<1,000 kg dry matter/hectare) results in liveweight losses during lactation, and plasma Mg decreases because insufficient Mg is obtained from body tissues mobilized during loss of liveweight to support lactation.

-Mg absorption from the rumen may be reduced when potassium and nitrogen intakes are high and sodium and phosphorus intakes are low.
-Soils naturally high in potassium and those fertilized with potash and nitrogen are high-risk areas for hypomagnesemic tetany.
+Mg absorption from the rumen may be decreased when potassium and nitrogen intakes are high and sodium and phosphorus intakes are low.
+Soils naturally high in potassium and those fertilized with potash and nitrogen (eg, via poultry manure) are high-risk areas for hypomagnesemic tetany.
 The more complex mineral interactions are likely to be involved in herds in which hypomagnesemic tetany occurs in first- and second-calving cows as well as in older cows.

-Cows often do not develop signs of hypomagnesemic tetany until blood calcium concentrations are <0.8 mg/dL (0.35 mmol/L), which commonly occurs in cattle grazing green cereal crops.
-The hypocalcemia arises from either a reduction in calcium intake or absorption, or both.
-Lush grass pastures and green cereal crops may predispose cattle to metabolic alkalosis (urine pH >8.5) with a reduced available pool of ionized calcium and magnesium, thereby increasing the risk of hypocalcemia and hypomagnesemia.
+Cows often do not develop clinical signs of hypomagnesemic tetany until blood calcium concentrations are also reduced, to <0.8 mg/dL (0.35 mmol/L), which commonly occurs in cattle grazing green cereal crops.
+The hypocalcemia arises from either a decrease in calcium intake or absorption, or both.
+Lush grass pastures and green cereal crops may predispose cattle to metabolic alkalosis (urine pH >8.5) with a decreased available pool of ionized calcium and magnesium, thereby increasing the risk of hypocalcemia and hypomagnesemia.
 Urine Mg concentrations are a useful guide to Mg status and are undetectable in cows with hypomagnesemia.

 Clinical signs of hypomagnesemic tetany in sheep occur when hypomagnesemia (plasma tMg <0.5 mg/dL [0.2 mmol/L]) occurs concomitantly with hypocalcemia (plasma tCa <8 mg/dL [2.0 mmol/L]).
 The disease in lactating ewes occurs under essentially the same conditions and has the same clinical signs as in cattle.

 Animals showing clinical signs require treatment immediately with combined solutions of calcium and Mg, preferably given slowly IV while monitoring the heart ( see Parturient Paresis in Cows Parturient Paresis in Cows Parturient paresis (milk fever, hypocalcemia, paresis puerperalis, parturient apoplexy) is a disease of adult dairy cows in which acute hypocalcemia causes acute to peracute, afebrile, flaccid... read more ).
 The response to treatment is slower in animals with hypomagnesemic tetany than in animals with hypocalcemia alone, because of the time it takes to restore Mg in the CSF.
-The animal should not be stimulated during treatment, because this could trigger fatal convulsions.
-Additional Mg sulfate (200 mL of a 50% solution/cow) can be given SC.
+The animal should not be stimulated during treatment, because this could trigger fatal seizures.
+An adult cow requires 1.5–2.25 g of elemental Mg.
+As Mg sulfate is only 9.7% elemental Mg, this is equivalent to 15–22.5 g of Mg sulfate solution or 30–45 ml of a 50% Mg sulfate solution.
+Other commercial intravenous formulations contain Mg as chloride, borogluconate, or hypophosphite solutions.
+A common treatment regime is to administer 400 ml of 40% calcium borogluconate plus 50 ml of 25% magnesium sulfate by slow IV injection.
+Additional Mg sulfate (120 to 400 mL of a 25% solution/cow) can be given SC.
 After treatment, cows should be left to respond without stimulation and then moved off the tetany-prone pasture, if possible.
-Animals must be provided with hay treated with 2 oz (60 g) of Mg oxide daily; if this is not done, the condition can recur within 36 hr after initial therapy.
+Animals must be provided with hay treated with 60 g of Mg oxide daily; if this is not done, the condition can recur within 36 hours after initial treatment.

 Out-wintered stock should be protected from wind and cold and provided with supplementary food.
 Sheep and cattle should have access to hay, particularly when grazing either green cereal crops or pastures fertilized with potassium or nitrogen (or both).

-Magnesium absorption efficiency in calves fed milk falls from 87% at 2–3 wk to 32% at 7–8 wk of age.
-Hypomagnesemic tetany occurs in 2- to 4-mo-old calves being fed milk only, or in younger calves with chronic scours while being fed milk replacer.
+Magnesium absorption efficiency in calves fed milk falls from 87% at 2–3 weeks old to 32% at 7–8 weeks old.
+Hypomagnesemic tetany occurs in 2- to 4-month-old calves being fed milk only or in younger calves with chronic scours while being fed milk replacer.

-Clinical signs are similar to those of hypomagnesemic tetany in adult cattle (see above) and include hyperexcitability, muscular spasms, convulsions, and death.
+Clinical signs are similar to those of hypomagnesemic tetany in adult cattle (see above) and include hyperexcitability, muscular spasms, seizures, and death.

 Affected calves require prompt treatment with a 10% solution of Mg sulfate (100 mL, SC) followed by Mg oxide at 10 g/day, PO.
-Provision of good-quality legume hay and a starter ration from 2 wk of age prevents the disorder.
+Provision of good-quality legume hay and a starter ration from 2 weeks old prevents the disorder.